TURN YOUR LIVING ROOM INTO A SHARED SPACE WITH VERSATILE TOY STORAGE

 Modular storage offers extra flexibility.
 If you want to add additional units, you can.
 If you’d like to rearrange the units or separate them, it’s entirely doable.

 I didn't buy the toy storage specifically for this spot in my living room but for all the reasons above, it's slotted in seamlessly and almost looks like it's been made for the space.
 They boys have a lot of their toys to hand now but my living room doesn't feel like it's been transformed in to a playroom.
 And the Kids' Toy Box Base?
 The amount of Lego it holds is incredible.
 It's so roomy.

 I love GLTC's rope storage baskets.
 The canvas cubes with their colourful designs are brilliant for children's bedrooms and playrooms but I really like the muted colour palettes of the rope baskets for more grown up spaces.
 I chose the Grey Belted ones for my living room.
 They might be filled with a whole ton of toys but from the outside, they look chic and stylish and can be popped on top of the storage unit - or in one of the open compartments if you don't want to have any toys or books on show.

 CHILD-FRIENDLY RUGS THAT ARE EASY ON THE EYE

 I'm a huge fan of rugs.
 They help to create little zones within rooms and add a layer of warmth when you live in an old house, as we do.
 GLTC's rugs feel extra luxurious because they're made from 100% pure wool.
 They're incredibly soft for children to play on.

-While I personally think the On The Road Rug is the best children's rug I've ever come across, for a family room, you can't go wrong with the neutral Luna Round Rug for creating a small play area.
-And the charcoal edging ties in really nicely with the rope baskets, don't you think?
+While I personally think the On The Road Rug is the best children's rug I've ever come across, for a family room, you can't go wrong with the neutral Berber Rug for creating a small play area.
+And the charcoal detailing ties in really nicely with the rope baskets, don't you think?

 Share this post: